JerryZeyu/ReFinED/FINE_TUNING.md

 ```

 The `fine_tune.py` script will automatically download the training and development split for the CoNLL-AIDA dataset and
 use this for fine-tuning and evaluation.
-The default arguments are the ones used to produce the results reported in the ReFinED (NAACL 2022) paper.
+The default arguments are the ones used to produce the results reported in the ReFinED (NAACL 2022) paper

 ## Using a fine-tuned model
 To use a fine-tuned model provide the file path to the directory containing the fine-tuned model (requires `model.pt` and `config.json` files) to the refined.from_pretrained(...) method as follows: